benders5e/benders5e/firebender.md

 #### Colorful Flame

 Beginning when you choose this specialization at 5th level, your fire begins to develop a character of its own.
 It takes on one of the colors below and the corresponding type of damage.
-At 5th level, your bending attack deals an additional 1d4 of the damage type determined by your fire's color.
-At 11th level this increases to 1d6, and again to 1d8 at 17th level.
+At 5th level, bending attacks that are not the result of a form deal an additional 1d4 of the damage type determined by your fire's color.
+This includes your bonus attack.

+At 11th level this damage increases to 1d6, and again to 1d8 at 17th level.

 | Color     | Damage Type   |
 |:----------|:--------------|